donnyroufs/EventPlanner/README.md

 - [ ]  Receiver should be a value object

+- [ ] Look into usage of enums, what about mapping tot strings?

+- [ ] Add facade for use-cases

 - [ ]  Reset invitations each week and resend them.

 - [ ]  Allow user to set a re-occuring reply (e.g. accept occasion at all times)